 Credit is often the biggest hurdle for borrowers.
 Offering credit education through your email newsletter, Facebook Live, webinars, or even a partner is a great way to provide value and develop well-qualified borrowers from leads you’re nurturing.

 15. Get Yourself on Billboards

 Billboards are a great way to etch your brand into the minds of commuters and residents.
 You probably have never considered this because you assume it requires big budgets.
-But, there are cheap but effective opportunities by buying remnant or gaps as advertisers rotation on billboards.
+But, there are cheap but effective opportunities by buying remnants or gaps as advertisers rotate on billboards.

 16. Teach Clients How to Generate Referrals

 Don’t be shy – ask clients to refer you.
 Train and remind your clients how to refer you to new clients.
 After all, if they care for their friends and family why would they risk them going to an incompetent mortgage broker?